uyen-huynh2808/data-governance/README.md

 **Governance Use:**
 - Tagged by **Apache Atlas** for lineage
 - Sensitivity labels inform access policies in **Ranger**

+> Fields tagged as PII or sensitive are managed via Apache Ranger for field-level access control and audit logging.

 ### Dimension Table: `dim_term`